top of page

 HMX FUNDAMENTALS, 2025 TO PRESENT

 In 2025, Dr. Bon was accepted into Harvard’s HMX Fundamentals program.
-She will begin with Pharmacology in April, followed by courses in Physiology, Immunology, and more.
 This advanced training will further enhance her medical and clinical knowledge, allowing her to apply her expertise to cutting-edge research and practical healthcare solutions.

 UNIVERSITY OF NORTH TEXAS